WWE Rumors: Report Reveals New Details On Paul Heyman’s Firing From Creative Team

 — B/R Wrestling (@BRWrestling) June 11, 2020

 With Bruce Prichard — who replaced Bischoff as SmackDown‘s executive director late last year — taking over from Heyman and effectively overseeing both main roster brands, there has been some concern regarding certain wrestlers who received additional exposure in recent months.
-While rumors have suggested that a number of them might lose their current pushes, some of them, including reigning Raw Women’s Champion Asuka, are expected to remain a key part of the brand’s programming going forward.
+While rumors have suggested that a number of them might lose their current pushes, some of them — including reigning Raw Women’s Champion Asuka— are expected to remain a key part of the brand’s programming going forward.

 Regarding the USA Network, which has been Raw‘s longtime home on television, WrestlingNews.co further cited the Wrestling Observer, noting that the network was all for the rebuilding plan.
 This was due to the fact that the red brand’s top performers were mostly aging wrestlers at the time Heyman took over as executive director.
 As such, network officials were allegedly unhappy to learn about Heyman’s firing — a move that was supposedly made with little advance notice.